mwbowers/mwbowers.github.io/reference/datagate/datagate-common/inspect-file-output.md

 ---
 title: "InspectFileOutput enum        | QSYS API Reference Guide"
 description: "Specifies the output format for a file inspection. "
-last_modified_at: 2024-07-09T17:00:40Z
+last_modified_at: 2024-07-29T18:18:49Z
+sitemap: false
 ---

 Specifies the output format for a file inspection.